 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
-Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.
+Secondary MCLs are set to protect the odor, taste, and appearance of drinking water. of drinking water.

 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs are set by the U.S. Environmental Protection Agency (USEPA).
-Secondary Drinking Water successful to the other is the set of the other is the set of the other is no known or expected which, if exceeded, trigger water system must follow